The History of Impeachment

-What is impeachment and how is it used?
 What happens when a president is impeached?
-Although the term may sound common today, only three presidents in the history of the US have been impeached, or in one case, resigned because of the vote to impeach.
-President Donald Trump, if impeached, could become the fourth.
+Although the term may sound common today, only three presidents in the history of the U.S. have been impeached, or in one case, resigned before the vote to impeach.
+Out of those presidents, none has ever been convicted of a crime and removed from office.

 Article II, Section 4 of the Constitution stipulates that a president “shall be removed from office on impeachment for, and conviction of, treason, bribery, or other high crimes and misdemeanors.”